ehershey/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 INTERNAL_IP=$(curl -s http://169.254.169.254/latest/meta-data/local-ipv4)
 ```

 > Note: you may need to set the PUBLICADDRESS environment variable manually.
+It should be the public address of the load balancer listener created earlier.

 Create the `kube-apiserver.service` systemd unit file: